 Use Control Center

-One of the quickest ways to check your iPhone X battery percentage is via the phone’s Control Center.
+One of the quickest ways to check your iPhone X battery percentage is via Control Center.

 On older iPhones, Control Center is accessed via a swipe up from the bottom of the screen.
 This isn’t the case on the iPhone X because a swipe from the bottom of the screen serves as the home button.

 To access Control Center on the iPhone X, you swipe inwards from the top right of the screen.
-If done correctly, you’ll notice the screen below.
+If done correctly, you’ll notice the screen above.

 Now when you check the top right corner of the display you’ll get an exact battery percentage readout.